The Community Centre is now partly open for some of our regular groups.

-Making the Centre Covid-secure so that we can welcome our community back is a massive task and we are approaching it with considerable caution, well aware of our responsibility to everyone and our limitations as volunteers.
+Making the Centre Covid-secure so that we can welcome our community back has been a massive task and we have approached it with considerable caution, well aware of our responsibility to everyone and our limitations as volunteers.
 We have carried out careful risk assessments and will be asking all our users and visitors to comply with rigorous additional safety requirements.

 Thank you for your support – we look forward to welcoming everyone back soon!